holarissun/Prompt-OIRL/README.md

     --max_seq_len 512 --max_batch_size 8 --prompt_idx 0 --dataset_eval gsm8k
  ```
  #### Step 2.
 Reorganize the collected offline data
+ For the easiest way to run the experiment it is recommended that you start with this step.
 This step will take a few seconds to finish, it will do some file renaming and training-test split and save corresponding files to a new folder ```LMllama2```

  ```
  python3 llama_step2_reorg_data.py
  ```

  #### Step 3.
 Pre-process the offline data
  This step will take a few seconds to finish, it will process the data and store embeddings and labels for different experiment settings (i.e., with different availability of training prompts) with ```.npy``` format files.
  ```
  python3 llama_step3_data_processing.py
  ```
  #### Step 4.
 Proxy Reward Model Learning (i.e., Offline Prompt Evaluation)
  This step will take a few minutes to a few hours to finish, depending on the algorithms chosen and the processor.
 In general, training an XGBoost reward model will take a bit longer time, and using a LightGBM reward model can be faster.
  ```
  python3 llama_step4_offline_evaluation.py
  ```
+- Note: you will need to download a missing embedding file from [this link](https://drive.google.com/file/d/1ER50FoLInO1pTr50dDjjZMBGPX-pXVA1/view?usp=sharing) and place it in the `embeddings` directory to run this step. (oversized for Github, ~ 230Mb)

  #### Step 5.
 (Offline) Prompt Optimization
  This step will take a few minutes to finish.
 Evaluating the algorithms by interacting with the LLMs can also be an option but could be slower.
 Results under different settings will be all saved to ```.csv``` files
  ```
  python3 llama_step5_offline_optimization.py
  ```
-- Note: you may need to download a missing embedding file from [this link](https://drive.google.com/file/d/1ER50FoLInO1pTr50dDjjZMBGPX-pXVA1/view?usp=sharing). (oversized for Github, ~ 230Mb)